A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Key Techniques in Federated Analytics

-In addition, some researchers design MPC protocols and platforms for FA applications, rather than directly using MPC to complete certain FA task \cite{volgushev2019conclave,zheng2021cerebro,poddar2021senate,zhang2022efficient,tong2022hu}.
-The protocol \& platform-based approach provides the users the capacity to apply the MPC scheme to customized tasks, and raises the possibility of multipurpose FA systems.
+In addition, some researchers design MPC protocols and platforms for FA applications, rather than directly using MPC to complete certain FA tasks \cite{volgushev2019conclave,zheng2021cerebro,poddar2021senate,zhang2022efficient,tong2022hu}.
+The protocol \& platform-based approach provides the users the capacity to apply the MPC scheme to customized tasks and raises the possibility of multipurpose FA systems.
 Conclave \cite{volgushev2019conclave} is a query compiler designed to accelerate relational analytics queries by combining data-parallel local cleartext processing with smaller MPC steps.
 It offers a hybrid MPC-cleartext protocol for cases where parties trust others with specific subsets of data.
 Cerebro \cite{zheng2021cerebro} is an end-to-end collaborative learning platform that enables multiple parties to compute learning tasks without sharing plaintext data.
-It addresses the need of organizations to collaboratively use sensitive data, complying with policy regulations and business competition.
+It addresses the need of organizations to collaboratively use sensitive data, comply with policy regulations, and deal with business competition.
 Cerebro balances system design for safe collaboration with release policies and auditing, aiming to simplify the complex performance trade-offs between different MPC protocols.
-Authors in \cite{poddar2021senate} introduce Senate, a system for MPC that allows multiple parties to collaboratively execute analytical SQL queries without exposing individual data, even with the presence of malicious adversaries.
+Authors in \cite{poddar2021senate} introduce Senate, a system for MPC that allows multiple parties to collaboratively execute analytical SQL queries without exposing individual data, even with malicious adversaries.
 The main idea of Senate is MPC decomposition which enhances computational efficiency by breaking down cryptographic computations into smaller, parallel units.
 In \cite{zhang2022efficient}, researchers focus on advancing the field of skyline queries, which are crucial for multi-criteria decision-making systems.
 It proposes a local dominance-based framework to enhance the efficiency of skyline queries in a vertical data federation setup.
 The framework decomposes skyline queries into more manageable units, improving the overall query process’s efficiency and security.
-Hu-Fu \cite{tong2022hu} is the first system dedicated to efficient and secure spatial query processing in a data federation context by optimizing the balance between plaintext and secure operations, minimizing the use of secure operators while still maintaining the overall security of the process.
+Hu-Fu \cite{tong2022hu} is the first system dedicated to efficient and secure spatial query processing in a data federation context by optimizing the balance between plaintext and secure operations, minimizing the use of secure operators while maintaining the process's overall security.
 It’s a significant advancement in data federation that Hu-Fu parses federated spatial queries written in SQL, decomposes them into secure and plaintext components, and securely collects query results, offering a practical solution to the challenges of processing spatial queries securely and efficiently.
-Besides, authors in \cite{roth2019honeycrisp} designed a protocol to distribute the secret key of homomorphic encryption to members of a committee randomly composed of several clients.
-After the aggregator obtaining the total encrypted summation by public key from clients, it sent the result to the committee who then applied MPC to “fix” the secret the key and decrypted the result before revealing it.
+Besides, authors in \cite{roth2019honeycrisp} designed a protocol to distribute the secret key of HE to members of a committee randomly composed of several clients.
+After the aggregator obtains the total encrypted summation by public key from clients, it sends the result to the committee who then applies MPC to ``fix" the secret key and decrypt the result before revealing it.
 Functional encryption is another technique related to MPC.
 It expands upon public-key encryption by allowing an individual with a secret key to decipher a particular function derived from the encrypted content in the ciphertext.
-In \cite{siping2022federated}, authors proposed the FAA-DL where clients and the server can collaboratively and proactively analyze anomaly based on functional encryption.
+In \cite{siping2022federated}, authors proposed the FAA-DL where clients and the server can collaboratively and proactively analyze anomalies based on functional encryption.